Guests in the Boardroom

 When I was researching the topic of ex officio board members, the subject of two earlier posts, I came across a 2008 article by Richard Osborn entitled “Why ex officio board members and invited guests are essential”.

-Osborn, then the president of Pacific Union College in California and Executive Director of the Association of Adventist Colleges and Universities, was writing about the important role of these two groups of players in the governance of Adventist schools.[5]Richard Osborn, Why ex officio board members and invited guests are essential” Journal of Adventist Education, Summer 2008, pp 20-23.
-Adventist, or 7th day Adventist, schools are private … Continue reading
+Osborn, then the president of Pacific Union College in California and Executive Director of the Association of Adventist Colleges and Universities, was writing about the important role of these two groups of players in the governance of Adventist schools.((Richard Osborn, Why ex officio board members and invited guests are essential” Journal of Adventist Education, Summer 2008, pp 20-23.
+Adventist, or 7th day Adventist, schools are private Christian schools in the USA and Canada.There are approximately 20 K-12 Adventist schools across Canada.
+In the USA there are many more as well as more than a dozen private Adventist colleges and universities))

 Osborn said that external ex officios and guests can help remind an organization that they “are part of something bigger than themselves”.
 I had not really considered, as Osborn suggests, that boardroom guests might have special role.
 Perhaps it not a grand addition to the practice of non-profit governance but I thought it was a useful idea to share and maybe an easy one to act on.